-Estimate the volume spilled from the start of the accident until the operator gained control of the release.
-Liquid volume released from the pipeline facility but immediately collected by the operator should not be included in the unintentional spill volume.
+Estimate the amount of commodity released at the failure site.
+Liquid volume intentionally removed from the pipeline system in a controlled manner at locations remote from the failure site are excluded from both Volume Spilled (Part A9) and Volume Recovered (Part A11).
 Do not include product consumed by fire in the spill volume, but do include the cost of this commodity in D8.
 An estimate of the volume released may be based on a variety and/or combination of inputs, including: